 The value to publishers of growing first-party data increases with each new disruptive technology or regulatory trend.
+(That goes double for "zero-party" data, which is a Forrester label for data a visitor intentionally and proactively shares with a publisher or brand.

 For years, digital marketers and publishers have relied on 3rd party data as a way to track and target consumers.
 As they say, the times they are a-changin'.
 Besides Apple’s recent privacy push which blocks identifying email open rates and IP addresses, significant changes are happening in the digital space, including: